linz/postgresql-tableversion/doc/table_version.md

 **Returns**

-A tableset of records modified tables and revision when the change occured.
+A tableset of records modified tables and revision when the change occurred.

 **Example**